Your retainer is a very crucial part of your orthodontic treatment plan. Not wearing it as directed can lead to your smile not being its most ideal.

 Did you previously have orthodontic treatment, but have noticed your smile has shifted?
 What can you do to recapture that smile, without having to undergo orthodontic treatment all over again?

-Your retainer is a very crucial part of your orthodontic treatment plan.
-Not wearing it as directed can lead to your smile not being its most ideal.
-It takes time for your teeth, and the tissues and ligaments of related to your smile, to get used to all the moving around that happened.
+Your Aurora retainer is a very crucial part of your orthodontic treatment plan.
+Not wearing it as directed can lead to your smile not being it’s most ideal.
+It takes time for your teeth, and the tissues and ligaments related to your smile, to get used to all the moving around that happened.
 These tissues and ligaments are elastic, and if something doesn’t hold them in place until your teeth have solidified in their new locations, your teeth will be pulled back to where they were before treatment began.

 If you catch your shifting smile quickly enough, you may be able to just wear a new retainer to get it back to where it was.
 We will craft a new retainer, and provide recommendations on its wear.
 It is crucial to follow these instructions in order to achieve your ideal smile again.